apache/doris/docs/en/community/developer-guide/how-to-share-blogs.md

 under the License.
 -->

-# How to share a blog
+# How to Share Blogs

 The Doris community welcomes the sharing of Doris-related articles.
 Once merged, these articles will appear on the official Doris website.